Check Availability

 • MealsBLD

-The acclimatization hike will take you to Nangkartshang peak, which lies at an altitude of 5083 metres.
-A popular sightseeing spot, Nangkartshang Peak takes about 5 hours to reach and offers delightful views of prominent mountains of the Khumbu region like Tawache, Pumori, Everest, Lhotse, and Island Peak.
+The acclimatization hike will take you to Nangkartshang Peak, at an altitude of 5083 meters.
+A popular sightseeing spot, Nangkartshang Peak takes about 5 hours to reach and offers delightful views of prominent mountains of the Khumbu region like Tawache, Pumori, Everest, Lhotse, and Island Peak (Imja Tse)

-If you want to, you can also decide to go to Chhukung, which is great place to view Mount Makalu.
-After your acclimatization hike, you will come back to Dingboche and splend a night here.
+You can also visit Chhukung, a great place to view Mount Makalu.
+After your acclimatization hike, you will come back to Dingboche and spend a night here.

 • Max Altitude4,910m/16,109ft